codio-content/Coding_with_Javascript-Arrays/.guides/content/Arrays-explained-82f1.md

 We assume that you have already done the Flode Arrays Unit and are now familiar with the concept of arrays.
 (If not, we recommend that you do.
-It is available in the course )
+It is available in the `An Introduction to Programming > Flode` course)

 {Run the code on the left}(node ./content/1-arrays/example1.js)